Jungian Psychotherapy Part IV: Active Imagination

 In this intermediate level course, Dr. David Van Nuys interviews seven experts in the field of active imagination.
 All of the interviews come in audio form, and all include written transcripts.
 In the first section, Dr. Monika Wikman introduces the listener to the concept of active imagination.
 In the second section, Dr. Tom Elsner, a former attorney, shares his knowledge of the function and the purpose of fairy tales.
 This section also includes interviews with Dr. Maria Hess and Dr. Liza Ravitz on Jungian sandplay work.
 In the third section, Dr. Geri Olson shares her wisdom on doll work and Dr. Suzanne Lovell discusses art therapy.
 In the fourth section, in our final interview, Dr. Jeff Raff explains ally work.
 Additional resources and references are provided for further study, but they are not part of the course.

-This course is the fourth in a series on Jungian Psychotherapy with Dr. David Van Nuys.
+This course is the fourth in a series of five courses on Jungian Psychotherapy with Dr. David Van Nuys.
 The first course is Understanding the Jungian Worldview, the second course is Exploring Jungian Archetypes, the third course is Jungian Tools and Applications, and the fifth course is Myth, Story, and Synchronicity.

 - Discuss the importance of active imagination.

 - Recommend art, sandplay, doll therapy or other forms of active imagination.

 - Distinguish among methods of engaging active imagination.

 - Explain the relationship of dreaming and sandplay work.

 - Active Imagination